-3. Clearly, confidently, and accurately articulates the value of occupation as a method and desired outcome of occupational therapy to clients, families, significant others, colleagues, service providers, and the public.
+5. Clearly, confidently, and accurately articulates the value of occupation as a method and desired outcome of occupational therapy to clients, families, significant others, colleagues, service providers, and the public.

-- Clearly define the role of OT and relate it to the activity to the patients. - Explain the value of activity chosen with respect to clients own life activities/occupations. - Define the OT process in an effective manner that is understandable to clients, etc. - Explain to client and family, value of returning to roles, responsibilities to a level of audience understanding. - 4.
-Determines client's occupational profile and performance through appropriate assessment methods.
+- Clearly define the role of OT and relate it to the activity to the patients. - Explain the value of activity chosen with respect to clients own life activities/occupations. - Define the OT process in an effective manner that is understandable to clients, etc. - Explain to client and family, value of returning to roles, responsibilities to a level of audience understanding.

+10. Determines client's occupational profile and performance through appropriate assessment methods.

-- In collaboration with the OTR, obtain a thorough occupational profile through patient's interview, family interview, and review of medical chart documentation. - Obtain clients role in society with the leisure activities initial evaluation. - Students will ask client what areas are important to them. - In collaboration with OTR, interview family when unable to directly interview client about his/her occupational profile. - Initiate and integrate patient's occupational profile into patient treatment focus under supervision of OTR. - Investigate client's goals for self and assess relevant areas to help client achieve those goals. - Demonstrate knowledge of age-specific and/or functional level performance/roles in maintaining and implementation of treatment program - 5.
-Obtains sufficient and necessary information from relevant resources such as client, families, significant others, service providers, and records prior to and during the evaluation process.
+- Obtain a thorough occupational profile through patient's interview, family interview, and review of medical chart documentation. - Obtain clients role in society with the leisure activities initial evaluation. - Students will ask client what areas are important to them. - Interview family when unable to directly interview client about his/her occupational profile.

+- Initiate and integrate patient's occupational profile into patient treatment focus. - Investigate client's goals for self and assess relevant areas to help client achieve those goals. - Demonstrate knowledge of age-specific and/or functional level performance/roles in maintaining and implementation of treatment program

+12. Obtains sufficient and necessary information from relevant resources such as client, families, significant others, service providers, and records prior to and during the evaluation process.

-- Utilize resources to find information. - Perform chart review prior to evaluation and treatment planning. - Be able to determine what extra information will be necessary. - 6.
-Administers assessments under supervision of OTR in a uniform manner to ensure findings are valid and reliable.
+- Utilize resources to find information. - Perform chart review prior to evaluation and treatment planning. - Be able to determine what extra information will be necessary.

+13. Administers assessments in a uniform manner to ensure findings are valid and reliable.

-- Consult institution manuals and supervisor prior to the administration of standardized tests. - Understand rationale for performing standardized tests. - In collaboration with OTR, choose appropriate standardized assessment for patient.
+- Consult institution manuals and supervisor prior to the administration of standardized tests. - Understand rationale for performing standardized tests. - Choose appropriate standardized assessment for patient.

-7. Adjusts/modifies the assessment procedures based on client's needs, behaviors, and culture.
+14. Adjusts/modifies the assessment procedures based on client's needs, behaviors, and culture.

-- Notice and respond to client feedback to accommodate assessment as needed. - 8.
-Articulates a clear and logical rationale for the intervention process.
+• Notice and respond to client feedback to accommodate assessment as needed.

+18. Articulates a clear and logical rationale for the intervention process.

-- Describe to the client the reason why the task is being performed in a manner that the client understands. - Communicate the use of graded occupation as a means to support participation in BADL/IADL. - Describe purpose of intervention at the client's level of understanding. - Demonstrate purpose and goals to implement treatment plan and to carry out. - 9.
-Clearly and effectively communicates verbally and nonverbally with clients, families, significant others, colleagues, service providers, and the public.
+- Describe to the client the reason why the task is being performed in a manner that the client understands. - Communicate the use of graded occupation as a means to support participation in BADL/IADL. - Describe purpose of intervention at the client's level of understanding. - Demonstrate purpose and goals to implement treatment plan and to carry out.

+32. Clearly and effectively communicates verbally and nonverbally with clients, families, significant others, colleagues, service providers, and the public.